taw27/ClassicArcadeGame/README.md

 ## Description

-A replica of a classic arcade game where the player is required to avoid enemies and reach the end of the game
+It is the fourth project in the Udacity Front End nanodegree.
+It is a replica of a classic arcade game where the player is required to avoid enemies and reach the end of the game

  + _The player starts at the bottom mid of the game board_
  + _3 Enemies appear at random at the stone section (row 2-4 from top) of the game board moving left to right_
  + _Players use keyboard arrow keys to move across the game board_
  + _The player restarts at initial position if there is a collision with the enemy_
  + _Game ends when player reaches the river section(row 1 from top) without colliding with any enemy_

+ _Disclaimer: The projects initiaL state included many functionality provided by Udacity.
+My contribution was to make the player and enemy classes, provide functinality to them, instantiate them, handle the logic behind the collisions and provide end game modal with restart functionality_

 ## Running Instructions